murcje/GES-2-DJI/README.md

 *This is all expiremental work and I take no responsibility if any damages or harm occur by using this script.*

-When planning drone flights for drone surveys, or for capturing photogrammetry or 3DGS imagery, it can be useful to pre-visualize the flight path.
+When planning drone flights for drone surveys, or for capturing photogrammetry or 3D Gaussian Splatting imagery, it can be useful to pre-visualize the flight path.

 With this script you can convert GES .json fils to a DJI waypoints file.